Registration Rules and Rights of Local Observer Organizations

-The organization has right to have not more than one observer at the same time at election precinct.
+The organization has right to have no more than one observer at the same time at election precinct.

-Local observer organization may be a local non-entrepreneurial (non-commercial) legal entity, registered in accordance with the Georgian legislation no later than a year prior to the polling day, the statute and regulation (constituent document) of which, at the time of registration, envisages election monitoring and/or protection of human rights and which is registered with the CEC or a relevant DEC for the purpose of observing elections.
+Local observer organization may be a local non-entrepreneurial (non-commercial) legal entity, registered in accordance with the Georgian legislation no later than a year prior to the polling day, the statute (other constituent document) of which, at the time of registration, envisages election monitoring and/or protection of human rights and which is registered with the CEC or a relevant DEC for the purpose of observing elections.

 Local observer of a local observer organization may be any citizen of Georgia above the age of 18, except for: